Wednesday, August 31, 2016

 II CELL STRUCTURE:

 Cells fall into one of two categories: prokaryotic or eukaryotic (see Prokaryote).
-In a prokaryotic cell, found only in bacteria and archaebacteria, all the components, including the DNA, mingle freely in the cell’s interior, a single compartment.
+In a prokaryotic cell, found only in bacteria and archaebacteria, all the components, including the DNA, mingle freely in the cells interior, a single compartment.
 Eukaryotic cells, which make up plants, animals, fungi, and all other life forms, contain numerous compartments, or organelles, within each cell.
-The DNA in eukaryotic cells is enclosed in a special organelle called the nucleus, which serves as the cell’s command center and information library.
-The term prokaryote comes from Greek words that mean “before nucleus” or “prenucleus,” while eukaryote means “true nucleus.”
+The DNA in eukaryotic cells is enclosed in a special organelle called the nucleus, which serves as the cells command center and information library.
+The term prokaryote comes from Greek words that mean before nucleus or prenucleus, while eukaryote means true nucleus.

 A Prokaryotic Cells: